Government of the United Kingdom: Ministers and departments

-In theory a government minister does not have to be a member of either House of Parliament.
-In practice, however, convention is that ministers must be members of either the House of Commons or House of Lords in order to be accountable to Parliament.
+In theory, a government minister does not have to be a member of either House of Parliament.
+In practice, however, the convention is that ministers must be members of either the House of Commons or the House of Lords to be accountable to Parliament.
 From time to time, prime ministers appoint non-parliamentarians as ministers.
 In recent years such ministers have been appointed to the House of Lords.

 Government in Parliament

-Under the British system, the government is required by convention and for practical reasons to maintain the confidence of the House of Commons.
+The government is required by convention and for practical reasons to maintain the confidence of the House of Commons.
 It requires the support of the House of Commons for the maintenance of supply (by voting through the government's budgets) and to pass primary legislation.
 By convention, if a government loses the confidence of the House of Commons it must either resign or a general election is held.
-The support of the Lords, while useful to the government in getting its legislation passed without delay, is not vital.
-A government is not required to resign even if it loses the confidence of the Lords and is defeated in key votes in that House.
+The support of the lords, while useful to the government in getting its legislation passed without delay, is not vital.
+A government is not required to resign even if it loses the confidence of the lords and is defeated in key votes in that House.
 The House of Commons is thus the responsible house.

 The prime minister is held to account during Prime Minister's Questions (PMQs) which provides an opportunity for MPs from all parties to question the PM on any subject.
 There are also departmental questions when ministers answer questions relating to their specific departmental brief.
-Unlike PMQs both the cabinet ministers for the department and junior ministers within the department may answer on behalf of the government, depending on the topic of the question.
+Unlike PMQs, both the cabinet ministers for the department and junior ministers within the department may answer on behalf of the government, depending on the topic of the question.

 During debates on legislation proposed by the government, ministers—usually with departmental responsibility for the bill—will lead the debate for the government and respond to points made by MPs or Lords.

 Committees of both the House of Commons and House of Lords hold the government to account, scrutinise its work and examine in detail proposals for legislation.
 Ministers appear before committees to give evidence and answer questions.

 Government ministers are also required by convention and the Ministerial Code, when Parliament is sitting, to make major statements regarding government policy or issues of national importance to Parliament.
 This allows MPs or Lords to question the government on the statement.
 When the government instead chooses to make announcements first outside Parliament, it is often the subject of significant criticism from MPs and the speaker of the House of Commons.